PritoM-Debnath/RAG/README.md

 #  Multilingual RAG System

-This is a basic **Retrieval-Augmented Generation (RAG)** system capable of understanding user queries in **English and Bangla**  and generating grounded responses based on a document corpus.
+This is a **Retrieval-Augmented Generation (RAG)** system capable of understanding user queries in **English and Bangla**  and generating grounded responses based on a document corpus.

 ---